exakat/exakat/docs/Development.rst

 Atoms
 #####

-Here is the list of the 107 available atoms :
+Here is the list of the 117 available atoms :

 * Addition : An addition or a substraction
+* Analysis : An analysis, as processed by Exakat.
 * Array : Represents array access : `$a[4]`, `$this['a']['f']` and `foo()[1]['g']`
 * Arrayappend : Represents `$a[]` or `$this->b[]`
 * Arrayliteral : Represents an array definition : `[4,5 => 3,6]` and `array(1,2,3)`
-* As : Docs for As
+* As : The as keyword, when aliasing an imported class
 * Assignation : Any assignation and short assignation : `$a = 1`, `$b .= 3`
-* Bitshift : Docs for Bitshift
+* Bitshift : A bit shift operation on integers, with << or >>
 * Block : Represents a sequence between curly braces.
 For example, `{ $c += $b; }`.
 * Boolean : Represents `true` or `false`.
 * Break : A break, with or without the level indication. `break 1`;